-Should there be an immediate risk of imminent harm, or disruption to the campus community, any Seminary community member is encouraged to call 9-1-1 immediately or to contact Gordon College Police at 978-867-3333.
+Should there be an emergency or active threat or other urgent disruption to the campus community, any seminary community member is encouraged to call the police by dialing 911 immediately.

 For purposes of reporting, or for more information on victims' or alleged perpetrators' rights, the following procedures can be followed.
-Victims of sexual assault, prohibited sexual contact, dating and domestic violence on or at any Seminary-sponsored event or activity have the option to and are encouraged to contact the Gordon College Police.
-Additionally, victims have the right to access assistance and should be referred to the following resources which are available to help in crisis situations.
+Victims of sexual assault, prohibited sexual contact, dating violence and domestic violence on or at any seminary-sponsored event or activity have the option to and are encouraged to contact the Security Administrator, the Dean's Office or Human Resources (for faculty and staff).
+Additionally, victims have the right to access assistance and should be referred to the appropriate resources which are available to help in crisis situations.